2011 United States debt-ceiling crisis: US reaction

 The national debt rose $238 billion (or about 60% of the new debt ceiling) on August 3, the largest one-day increase in the history of the United States.
 The US debt surpassed 100 percent of gross domestic product for the first time since World War II.
 According to the International Monetary Fund, the US joined a group of countries whose public debt exceeds their GDP.
 The group includes Japan (229 percent), Greece (152 percent), Jamaica (137 percent), Lebanon (134 percent), Italy (120 percent), Ireland (114 percent), and Iceland (103 percent).

-The NASDAQ, ASX, and S&P 100 lost up to four percent in value, the largest drop since July 2009, during the global financial crisis that was precipitated in part by the United States housing bubble and the corresponding losses by holders of mortgages and mortgage-backed securities.
+The NASDAQ, ASX, and S&P 100 lost up to four percent in value, the largest drop since July 2009, during the Great Recession that was precipitated in part by the United States housing bubble and the corresponding losses by holders of mortgages and mortgage-backed securities.
 The commodities market also took losses, with average spot crude oil prices falling below $US86 a barrel.
 The price of gold fell, as deepening losses on Wall Street prompted investors to sell.

 On August 5, 2011, Standard & Poor's credit rating agency downgraded the long-term credit rating of the United States government for the first time in its history, from AAA to AA+.
 In contrast with previous ratings, the agency assumed in the base case scenario that the tax cuts of 2001 and 2003 would not expire at the end of 2012, citing Congressional resistance to revenue raising measures.
 The downside scenario, the conditions that would likely lead to a further downgrade to AA, assumed that the second round of spending cuts would fail to occur and that yield on Treasury bonds would increase but the dollar would remain the key global reserve currency.
 The upside scenario, consistent with maintaining the new AA+ rating, included the expiration of the 2001 and 2003 tax cuts and only modest growth in government debt as a percentage of GDP over the coming decade.
 A week later, S&P senior director Joydeep Mukherji said that one factor was that numerous American politicians expressed skepticism about the serious consequences of a default—an attitude that he said was "not common" among countries with a AAA rating.
 At the end of 2012, the United States fiscal cliff was resolved in a compromise without expiring the 2001 and 2003 tax cuts, but S&P did not downgrade to AA.
 The other two major credit rating agencies, Moody's and Fitch, continued to rate the federal government's bonds as AAA.

 In a joint press release on the same day from the Federal Reserve System, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Office of the Comptroller of the Currency, federally regulated institutions were told that for risk-based capital purposes, the debt of the United States was still considered to be risk free.